xieyuheng/inner/persons/dana-scott/1970-outline-of-a-mathematical-theory-of-computation.md

 > on them are discussed in an informal manner and shown to be very
 > suitable for developing a mathematical theory of the semantics of
 > programming languages.
 A preliminary result of this approach is the
-> construction of the first "mathematical" model for the A-calculus.
+> construction of the first "mathematical" model for the lambda-calculus.

 # O. Introduction